 Place what needs to be forgotten, sterilized from fingerprint and tear, carefully under the orphan’s bed, in the hall closet, the pantry shelf, in the jar with the leftover money and candy for the blind man.

 Trace your way back, etching the route indelibly in the labyrinth of the brain, not the intellect, not the place of childhood, not the laundry list.
 Memorize the layout of rooms, the curtains, the smell of cedar, oak, the lavender must.

 Place the long fireplace match by the kindle.
-Concentrate while ripping the sandpaper [gloved], tossing the wooden match onto the heap at the hearth on the floor, staring directly into the roiling dragon-plume flames, orange tongues, devouring all vestiges, all recollection, all remnants of psychological fervor, all embrace.
+Concentrate while ripping the sandpaper [wear gloves], tossing the wooden match onto the heap at the hearth on the floor, staring directly into the roiling dragon-plume flames, saffron tongues, devouring all vestiges, all recollection, all remnants of psychological fervor, all embrace.
 Destroy the evidence of what was thought to be real, fast-motion—spinning out desire’s disappointments into a blur, a burnish of burn.

 Extricate from the moving tape, the field of vision.
 Delete the blueprints, lists of tedious plans that could all go awry.
 No hints of the weapons [the arson].
 Take careful note: stone, concrete, and brick—will not burn.

 Replace the burnt photographs with new ones to ensure the erasure of images, the undoing of one or more of consciousness’ knots.
 Carried away by the evanescent grains of the hourglass, hanging dust from the horse’s mouth.